Ishirō Honda: Military service and marriage (1934–1946)

-Early postwar years to Terror of Mechagodzilla (1949–1975)

-Return to the film industry (1946–1950)
+Career

+1940s

 Honda returned to work at Toho as an assistant director.
 In 1946, he worked on two films: Motoyoshi Oda's Eleven Girl Students and Kunio Watanabe's Declaration of Love.
 In 1947, he worked on three films, 24 Hours in an Underground Market (jointly directed by Tadashi Imai, Hideo Sekigawa, and Kiyoshi Kusuda) and The New Age of Fools Parts One and Two, directed by Kajirō Yamamoto.
-Due to issues with trade unions and employees at Toho, many left to form Shintoho.
+Due to a labor dispute at Toho, many stars and employees split off and formed Shintoho.
 Kunio Watanabe tried to convince Honda to join Shintoho, with the promise of Honda becoming a director quicker, however, Honda chose to remain neutral and stayed at Toho.
 Despite struggling at Toho, Honda worked on a handful of films produced by Film Arts Associates Productions.
 Between September and October 1948, Honda was on location in Noto Peninsula working on Kajirō Yamamoto's Child of the Wind, the first release from Film Arts.
 From January to March 1949, Honda worked with Yamamoto again on Flirtation in Spring.

 Prior to being promoted to a feature film director, Honda had to direct documentaries for Toho's Educational Films Division.
 Toho sometimes used documentary projects as tests for assistant directors due to become directors.
 Honda's directorial debut was the documentary Ise-Shima, a twenty-minute highlight reel of Ise-Shima's cultural attractions.
 It was commissioned by local officials to boost tourism to the national park.
 The film covers a brief history of the Ise Grand Shrine, the local people, the economy, and pearl farms.
 The film is also notable for being the first Japanese film to utilize underwater photography successfully.
 Honda originally wanted to use a small submarine-like craft but the idea was scrapped due to budget and safety concerns.
 Instead, professional divers assisted with the production.
 Honda had commissioned a camera technician colleague who designed and built an air-tight, waterproof, metal-and-glass housing for a compact 35-millimeter camera.
 The documentary was completed in July 1949 and became a triumph for Toho.
 The documentary was then sold to multiple European territories.
 It disappeared for a long time until it resurfaced on Japanese cable television in 2003.
+Between July and September 1949, shortly after finishing Ise-Shima, Honda reunited with his friend Akira Kurosawa on Stray Dog and began working as a chief assistant director on the film.
+Honda mainly directed second unit photography, all of the footage pleased Kurosawa and has stated to "owe a great deal" to Honda for capturing the film's post-war atmosphere.